ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ```

 If the private key is funded, but the **control key** is incorrect (not controlled by the private
-key), the Subnet will be created, but _not the blockchain_:
+key), the Subnet is going to be created, but _not the blockchain_:

 ```bash
 Subnet has been created with ID: 2EkPnvnDiLgudnf8NjtxaNcVFtdAAnUPvaoNBrc9WG5tNmmfaK.
 Now creating blockchain...